ligolang/ligo/gitlab-pages/docs/testing/testing.md

 </Syntax>

-The test loop will call the function with the compiled map defined above, get the size of the resulting map, and compare it to an expected value with `Test.Next.Compare.eq`.
+The test loop will call the function with the compiled map defined above, get the size of the resulting map, and compare it to an expected value with `Test.Compare.eq`.

-The call to `remove_balances_under` and the computation of the size of the resulting map is achieved through the primitive `Test.Next.Michelson.run`.
+The call to `remove_balances_under` and the computation of the size of the resulting map is achieved through the primitive `Test.Michelson.run`.
 This primitive runs a function on an input, translating both (function and input) to Michelson before running on the Michelson interpreter.
-More concretely `Test.Next.Michelson.run f v` performs the following:
+More concretely `Test.Michelson.run f v` performs the following:

 1. Compiles the function argument `f` to Michelson `f_mich`
 2. Compiles the value argument `v` (which was already evaluated) to Michelson `v_mich`